DeleashTeam/chronos/README.md

    cd chronos
    ```

-2. Setup the backend code -
+2. Setup the code -

-   __NOTE:__ For Frontend Developers, if they dont want to setup the Backend Code, they can skip the Step 2, and make sure they follow the optional step mentioned in Step 4

-   - Create a `.env` file and the format should be as given in `.env.example`.
+   - Go to server folder and create a `.env` file.
+The format should be as given in `.env.example`.
    - Clone the code & install the modules-

      ```